ramitasingh/Telling-Stories-with-Data/README.md

 <iframe title="Popularity on the Left-Side" aria-label="Bar Chart" src="//datawrapper.dwcdn.net/G8G3m/1/" scrolling="no" frameborder="0" style="border: none;" width="600" height="383"></iframe>
 “The Metamorphosis.”
 The Economist, August 13, 2016. https://www.economist.com/britain/2016/08/13/the-metamorphosis

+Something I would consider would be including other parties like the British National Party for comparison.
+Candidates could be receiving far more likes in those parties and that could potentially be completely ignored with this data visualization.